 The Brussels-Capital Region’s definition of the smart city

-Technologies are not an end in itself, but a tool, in the Brussels-Capital Region’s conception of the smart city.
+Technologies are not an end in themselves, but rather a tool in the design of the smart city of the Brussels-Capital Region.
 The digital transition underpins these objectives to create added value for the people of Brussels, both citizens and entrepreneurs.
 Data play a central role in this.

 Finally, Brussels Smart City adopts the model of an integrated city: